ckeditor/ckeditor5/docs/framework/contributing/git-commit-message-convention.md

 ### Fixing errors

-If the commit message was wrong but it was already too late to fix (e.g. already merged into `master`), you can push an empty commit with the correct message straight to `master`:
+If the commit message was wrong but it was already too late to fix (for example, already merged into `master`), you can push an empty commit with the correct message straight to `master`:

 ```
 git checkout master